page-header

 Class Notes: Prerequisite: Students must understand basic computer commands such as Cut, Copy, Paste, Save, Save As, Undo/Redo, etc.

-Directors: YOU and your fellow students (and perhaps a Guest Director will pop in!)
+Director: YOU and your fellow students (and perhaps a Guest Director will pop in!)

 Length: 3-hour lab, monthly